 Go through your list again – and next to each item, jot down which of the 7 forms of procrastination it is.
 Does that help you get clear on your next actions?
 Are you finding yourself with a bit more energy to face the tasks that are on your plate?
 If you’re feeling better equipped to overcome procrastination, share in the comments – and if this article helps you, pass it on to a friend!

 Finding momentum can be tough

 At this moment in history, moving into action can feel harder than ever.
 But you don’t have to do it alone.
-Momentum for change is a 2-day live virtual experienced, designed to help you rediscover your momentum and reignite your sense of connection.
+Living the change is an online transformational coaching programme designed to help you rediscover your momentum and reignite your sense of connection.
 Registration is now open and I’d love to welcome you to join me and our global community of women.
-Click here to find out more and register for your free place.
+Click here to find out more and join the community.

 Our intention is simple.
 To support professional women to handle the day-to-day so they can unleash the bigger impact they feel called to make in the world.